rticulate/import/README.md

 # See also:

-For a slightly different idea of Python-like modules for R, see the [modules package](https://github.com/klmr/modules) package by @klmr.
+For an interesting but slightly different idea of Python-like modules for R, see the [modules package](https://github.com/klmr/modules) package by @klmr.